dacooderr/Windows-and-Linux-Optimization/readme.md

   - Using LinuxNext's guide you can learn how to get stretch res to work on any game using steam proton launch environmental variables.
 [Tutorial Here](https://www.youtube.com/watch?v=kKF_6OHXwzg&)

 ## Linux Steam Launch Environmental Variables
   - `gamemoderun` Makes the scheduler activate performance mode while gaming, this varaible should always come first.
-Depending on your Kernal, you may need to install this.
+Depending on your Kernel, you may need to install this.
 Go [here](https://github.com/feralinteractive/gamemode)
   - `game-performance` Same as gamemoderun but increase I/O priority as well.
 Preinstalled on CachyOS.
   - `PROTON_USE_NTSYNC=1` Makes proton use alternative syncing method for smoother experiences on Windows based games.
 Can wield a nice performance boost on CPU intensive games.
   - `PROTON_ENABLE_WAYLAND=1` Forces proton to run games under Wayland as a means to replace x11 and improve stability on Linux